From the Pulpit—Video & Full Transcript

 8 Then Jesus said to him, “Get up!
 Pick up your mat and walk.”
 9 At once the man was cured; he picked up his mat and walked.

-3. If you want to be healed from the unhealthy things in your life,pick up your mat and walk, trusting that Jesus’s power, mercy, and grace are available if you take the initiative.
+- If you want to be healed from the unhealthy things in your life, don’t wait on the world around you to heal you.
+Pick up your mat and walk, trusting that Jesus’s power, mercy, and grace are available if you take the initiative.

 The day on which this took place was a Sabbath, 10 and so the Jewish leaders said to the man who had been healed, “It is the Sabbath; the law forbids you to carry your mat.”